mdbridge/click-by-voice/doc/displaying_hints.md

 up the element but it can severely disrupt the layout of the webpage and its hints may be clipped by fixed-width layouts.

-Click by Voice has three basic modes based on which of these methods to hint elements should be used:
+Click by Voice has three basic modes based on when each of these methods should be used:

 * overlay: always overlay hints
 * inline: always put hints inline